43rd Guards Rifle Division: Into western Russia

 Ziethen freed up sufficient German forces to reinforce their positions at Staraya Russa and along the Lovat River.
-The town of Kholm had held out under siege until May and while Velikiye Luki had been liberated by the 3rd Shock Army in January there were several German strongpoints, most notably Novosokolniki, that continued to block further Soviet advances to the west.
-During the remainder of the year the 43rd Guards was one of the units of the Northwestern Front responsible for keeping guard over these garrisons and engaging in local battles to improve positions and gain intelligence.
-During this time the division came under several commands.
-In April it left the 27th Army and joined the 68th Army.
-During May it was moved to the Front reserves, where it remained into June.
-In July it was assigned as a separate division in the 34th Army.
-In August it came under the command of the 12th Guards Rifle Corps with the 7th Guards and 26th Rifle Divisions, back in the Front reserves, and remained there into October.
-During that month it was reassigned as a separate division to the 22nd Army in the new 2nd Baltic Front, and would remain under those commands for most of the rest of the war.
+The town of Kholm had held out under siege until May, and while Velikiye Luki had been liberated by the 3rd Shock Army in January, there were several German strongpoints, most notably Novosokolniki, that continued to block further Soviet advances to the west.
+During the remainder of the year, the 43rd Guards was one of the units of the Northwestern Front responsible for guarding these garrisons and engaging in local battles to improve positions and gain intelligence.
+During this time, the division came under several commands.
+In April, it left the 27th Army and joined the 68th Army.
+During May, it was moved to the Front reserves, where it remained into June.
+In July, it was assigned as a separate division in the 34th Army.
+In August, it came under the command of the 12th Guards Rifle Corps with the 7th Guards and 26th Rifle Divisions, back in the Front reserves, and remained there into October.
+During that month, it was reassigned as a separate division to the 22nd Army in the new 2nd Baltic Front, and remained under those commands for most of the rest of the war.

 At the beginning of January 1944, the 43rd Guards had 8,127 personnel on strength, which was considerably more than most rifle divisions at this period of the war.
-Given the large percentage of well-motivated Communist Party members the unit gained the unofficial status of an assault division.
-It was armed with 3,489 rifles and carbines, 2,709 sub-machineguns, 308 light machine guns, 142 heavy machine guns, 105 82mm and 24 120mm mortars, 169 antitank rifles, 12 122mm howitzers, 36 76mm cannons, 29 45mm antitank guns, 12 light antiaircraft guns, and 165 trucks.
+Given the large percentage of Communist Party members, the unit gained the unofficial status of an assault division.
+It was armed with 3,489 rifles and carbines, 2,709 submachine guns, 308 light machine guns, 142 heavy machine guns, 105 (82 mm) and 24 (120 mm) mortars, 169 (antitank) rifles, 12 (122 mm) howitzers, 36 (76 mm) cannons, 29 (45 mm anti-tank) guns, 12 light anti-aircraft guns, and 165 trucks.